chlsgong/ethical-hacking-project/README.md

 Network sniffer for credentials

+1. Install virus on victim's computer
-1. Sniff packets on known network (Ethical Hacking wifi) using Wireshark
+2. Sniff packets containing login information using tshark
-2. Grab the unencrypted data passed over the network, and the most popular websites used from the sniffed packets and save as file
+3. Grab the unencrypted data passed over the network and save into a "prize" file
-3. If necessary create our own website/traffic to ensure that we have unencrypted data
-4. Use Hydra to try unencrypted data as usernames on most used websites
+4. Send the "prize" file back to the attacker
+5. Use Selenium to emulate user log-in on popular websites, such as Facebook, Gmail, and Reddit
+6. Output successful credentials to attacker